-Improving Mental Health Service Quality with Implementation Science to understand how to increase clinician use of treatment strategies that are demonstrated to be effective within routine clinical settings.
+Improving Mental Health Service Quality with Implementation Science

+PURM student(s) will work across three different projects that aim to improve the quality of mental health services.
+All projects employ methodology and insights from implementation science, which aims to understand how to increase clinician use of treatment strategies that are demonstrated to be effective within routine clinical settings.
 Students will be encouraged to learn about and engage with all aspects of the research process across the three projects, which comprise a mix of quantitative and qualitative methodologies.
 Student(s) will work directly with faculty mentor Emily Becker-Haimes (a clinical psychologist and implementation scientist), and other core members of the research team, including a postdoctoral fellow (Jesslyn Jamison, PhD) and senior research coordinator (Megan Brady).
 In addition to individual support and mentorship, students will be strongly encouraged to attend weekly project meetings.